-In a nonjudicial foreclosure, the third party who normally handles the foreclosure process is called a "trustee."
+In a nonjudicial foreclosure, the third party who typically handles the foreclosure process is called a "trustee."
 In theory, a foreclosure trustee is a neutral party, but the lender or loan servicer usually chooses the trustee, who is often affiliated with the lender or the lender's attorney.

 Few states have laws addressing the neutrality of foreclosure trustees.
 So, trustees generally look out for lenders' rather than borrowers' interests in foreclosures because they have a financial incentive to do so.